wealthy/wealthy-mcp/README.md

 ## Getting Started

+You can either install from source or download pre-built artifacts:

+### Option 1: Install from Source
 - Clone the repository:
    ```bash
    go install github.com/wealthy/wealthy-mcp@latest
    ```

+### Option 2: Download Pre-built Artifacts
+- Visit our [releases page](https://github.com/wealthy/wealthy-mcp/releases) to download the latest pre-built binary for your platform
+- Extract the downloaded archive and place the executable in a directory that's in your system PATH

+### Configure MCP Client
 -  open Claude/Cursor mcp config
     add below json
      ```